birdneststream/asciibird/README.md

 * Cannot manually input brush sizes because keyboard shortcuts is stealing focus
 * If you open a modal and refresh the page it's stuck as opened inside the state, and you cannot open it again
 * Toolbars and panels follow when scrolling down
+* Experimental code to only render blocks visible on screen
+* Rename Layers

 # Keyboard Shortcuts